ljm565/chatbot-transformer/docs/2_data_preparation.md

 # Data Preparation
-Here, we will proceed with a Transformer chatbot model training tutorial using the Daum Cafe ["사랑보다 아름다운 실연"]( http://cafe116.daum.net/_c21_/home?grpid=1bld) dataset by default.
+Here, we will proceed with a Transformer chatbot model training tutorial using the Daum Cafe ["사랑보다 아름다운 실연"]( http://cafe116.daum.net/_c21_/home?grpid=1bld) counselor dataset by default.
 Please refer to the following instructions to utilize custom datasets.

 ### 1. Counselor Data